-Slow Aqua Animations Permanently
+Turn On Slow Aqua Animations Permanently in OS X

-The Mac OS GUI and all it’s eye candy is a pleasure to use and look at.
-Perhaps you’ll remember a while back from our Fun Eye Candy Effects article that by holding down the Shift key, you can slow down virtually any Aqua effect in Mac OS X, from minimizations to Expose.
-If you want something truly useless but kind of fun, you can make the slow effect permanent by typing the following command in the Terminal:
+Finder The Mac OS X GUI and all it’s eye candy is a pleasure to use and look at.
+Perhaps you’ll remember a while back from our Fun Eye Candy Effects article that by holding down the Shift key, you can slow down virtually any Aqua effect in Mac OS X, from minimizations, window sizing, to Mission Control and Expose.

 defaults write com.apple.finder FXEnableSlowAnimation -bool true

-Disable Slow Animations (default):
+Disable Slow Animations in OS X (default)

 defaults write com.apple.finder FXEnableSlowAnimation -bool false